shakasan/Yggdrasil_LM18/README.md

 Yggdrasil for Linux Mint 18
 ===========================

-Warnings : this is an Beta version under dev !!
+Warnings : this is a Beta version under dev !!

 The purpose of this script is to provide a full set of tools to install, customize and tweak a fresh installation of Linux Mint 18.x (MATE, x86_64)